kellygemmill/Dictionary/README.md

 # Dictionary

 # Dictionary-Frontend
 This is the front end of a Japanese dictionary web app written in Javascript using React.
 The page was styled using React Boostrap.
-This web app is available online at [http://jisho-kg.herokuapp.com](http://jisho-kg.herokuapp.com).
+This web app is available online at [https://jisho.kellygemmill.com](https://jisho.kellygemmill.com.com).

-Additionally, the API can be queried directly at [http://jisho-api-kg.herokuapp.com](http://jisho-api-kg.herokuapp.com).
-See the repository for [Dictionary-Backend](https://github.com/kellygemmill/Dictionary-Backend) for details on the API and backend Java code.
+Additionally, the API can be queried directly at [https://jisho.kellygemmill.com/api](https://jisho.kellygemmill.com/api).
+See below for details on the API and backend Java code.

 ## React Components: